We hope you enjoy reading this article.

 web app into a DApp

-Build DApp development capabilities:
+Build DApp development capabilities

 I recommend the following learning resources for your team:

-1. Ethereum Development Tutorial in GitHub;
+1. Ethereum Development Tutorials;

-2. Online Solidity course offered by Blockgeeks, because you will code smart contracts using Solidity, i.e. Ethereum‘s proprietary language;
+2. Online Solidity course offered by Blockgeeks because you will code smart contracts using Solidity, i.e., Ethereum‘s proprietary language;

-Install MetaMask:
+Install MetaMask

 Metamask logo